Share this Post

 - The Inferno by Dante Alighieri; translated by John Ciardi.
 The edition I used was much older – from 1954!
 I picked it up at a library book sale when I was in college and hung onto it, never knowing when it might come in handy.
 This is a reprint of the Ciardi translation I used.

 - The Divine Comedy: Purgatory, Paradise and the Inferno, 2 volumes, illustrated editions.
+(2019 update: this expensive volume is not longer available on ABE Books, so I removed the link).
 Okay, so I don’t own these – check out the price tag!
 This is the book Natalie’s father had (it’s the one she steals from his library in Chapter 8).
 If you’re cheap like me, you can see all the illustrations in the World of Dante link below.

 - Dantean Dialogues: Engaging with the Legacy of Amilcare Iannucci; edited by Margaret Kilgour and Elena Lombardi.
 Good scholarly commentary on Dante’s work, life, and the themes that show up in the Inferno and elsewhere.